 By combining Lemmas \ref{geomub}, and \ref{geomlb}, we obtain Theorem \ref{geombounds}.

 Before we can prove Theorem \ref{combbounds}, we will need the following quasi-isometry result about pants graphs of essential subsurfaces.

 \bprop Let $P_1, P_2$ be pants decompositions of a hyperbolic surface $S$ that are in minimal position.
-Let $V \subset S$ be obtained from the minimal incompressible subsurface containing $P_1 \cup P_2$ by removing all annular components.
+Let $Y$ be the minimal incompressible subsurface containing $P_1 \cup P_2$ and define $V$ to be the union of all non-annular components of $Y$, see Figure \ref{non-annular}.
 Then there are constants $A > 1$ and $B> 0$, depending only on $S$, such that:

 where $P_i' = V \cap P_i$ are pants decompositions of $V$. \eprop \bpf Let $Q = P_1 \cap (S \setminus V) = P_2 \cap (S \setminus V)$ be the cores of the annular components that we removed.
 Consider the inclusion $\mathcal P(V)\hookrightarrow \mathcal P(S)$ given by $P'\mapsto P'\cup Q$.
 Then trivially